nabetxan/mentor-studio-code/extension/README.md

 1. Open the project you want to build with AI Mentor in VS Code
 2. Open the Command Palette (`Cmd+Shift+P` / `Ctrl+Shift+P`)
-3. Run `Mentor Studio: Setup Mentor`
+3. Run `Mentor Studio Code: Setup Mentor`
-4. A `.mentor/config.json` file is generated in the `.mentor/` directory
+4. The `.mentor/` directory is created with config, rules, skills, and data files
+5. Choose where to add the mentor reference — project-wide `CLAUDE.md` or your personal settings
-5. When the "Reload Window" dialog appears, click it
+6. When the "Reload Window" dialog appears, click it
-6. After reload, the Mentor Studio Code icon appears in the Activity Bar
+7. After reload, the Mentor Studio Code icon appears in the Activity Bar

 > **Tip:** If you open the dashboard before running Setup, you will see a prompt to run it.